Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Introduction

-\subsection{Cost Matrix}
+\subsubsection{Cost Matrix}

-In general, setting up the cost matrix is the most difficult task as we discuss below.
-First of all, we need to select a cost $c(\ba,\bb)$, which is the cost to move one unit of mass from location $\ba\in \Rn$ to location $\bb\in \Rn$, accounting for the environment.
+To set up the cost matrix, the first thing to do is to select a cost $c(\ba,\bb)$.
 We consider two costs, the ``length'', and the ``energy'' costs, which generalize the Euclidean and the Wasserstein distances, respectively.